frothers/Frothers-FC/content/posts/2021/Frothers Summer/frothers-summer-league-2021-game-12.md

 +++
 ![](/images/froth-wordle-2.png)

 Starting the second half of the summer season the Frothers played an unrecognisable Diamonds team (because it was full of div 1 players...).
-It was also a debut for **Jacob**, another transfer from the Kindle connection.
+It was also a debut for **Jacob**, another transfer from the Kindell connection.

 The Frothers were showing they were no strangers to a Christmas pud with some slow legs and dusty touches.
 However, they hadn't lost their discipline and kept the game relatively even for most of the first half.